nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

     check access for rdinit=/init failed: -2, ignoring

-... means that either the initramfs didn't happen or your binary is otherwise not usable.
+... means that either the initramfs didn't happen *or* your binary is in the wrong place (`-2` means file not found).
 You might also get a message about incompatible architectures.
 This message happens pretty early in the boot process, which attempts to continue anyway, so you'll have to look back carefully.
 Whereas if you see:

     Trying to unpack rootfs image as initramfs...